marlinprotocol/twitter-agent-service/README.md

 #### This endpoint provides the following guarantees:
 1. The password for the Twitter account is known only to the enclave.
 2. The password for the email account is known only to the enclave.
-3. The email account cannot be recovered because the recovery phrase was regenerated and the password was changed.
-4. The Twitter account cannot be recovered as there is no backup email and the email matches the provided email ID.
+3. The Twitter account cannot be recovered as there is no backup email and the email matches the provided email ID.
-5. There is only one app on the X developer portal, and its name matches the enclave-provided app name.
+4. There is only one app on the X developer portal, and its name matches the enclave-provided app name.
-6. The access tokens and API keys for the twitter account were regenerated.
+5. The access tokens and API keys for the twitter account were regenerated.

 ## TODO